t-karasova/grs-samples-python/search/tutorials/tutorial_querying.md

 Next, try to experiment with the query phrases.

-1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="TRY DIFFERENT QUERY PHRASES HERE">comment</walkthrough-editor-select-regex> and replace the value of `query_phrase` with the samples below:
+1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="TRY DIFFERENT QUERY PHRASES HERE">comment</walkthrough-editor-select-regex> and replace the value of `query_phrase` with the following samples:

     ```
     query_phrase= "Zip Hoodie"
     ```

-    AND
+    and
     ```
     query_phrase= "Unisex Zip Hoodie"
     ```